sillsdev/khmer-character-specification/specification.md

   </tr>
 </table>

-## 6. Ligatures <a name="6"></a>
+## 6. Ligatures <a name="Ligatures"></a>
 ### 6.1.
 Consonant and Vowel Combination
 Khin (2007:41) illustrates the anatomy of Khmer consonants and how Khmer characters should be written.
 There are three levels to consider: (1) the top level is reserved for a vowel, Consonant Shifters and/or a diacritic, (2) the middle level is for consonants and (3) the bottom level is for subscripts and/or a vowel (see the image below).
 In level (1), if a vowel and a diacritic occur together, the diacritic stay above the vowel (i.e. អឺ៎), but if the diacritic is a Triisap, the vowel should be placed above the Triisap (i.e. អ៊‌ីត).
-In level (3), if a subscript is used with a Below Vowel[^13], the Below vowel should be placed right below the subscript (i.e. ស្ដុក).
+In level (3), if a subscript is used with a Below <div id="fn13">Vowel<sup><a href="fn13">[13]</a></sup></div>, the Below vowel should be placed right below the subscript (i.e. ស្ដុក).

 ![Anatomy of Khmer consonants](images/Khmer-Character0.png "Anatomy of Khmer consonants")